TalentChamba/reactApp/README.md

 ## Author

-This project was developed by [Talent Chambachemoto].
-For any questions or issues, please contact [tazchazjnr@gmail.com].
+This project was developed by Talent Chambachemoto.
+For any questions or issues, please contact tazchazjnr@gmail.com.